connorrothschild/v4/src/routes/post/svelte-scrollytelling.md

 <iframe loading="lazy" src="https://svelte.dev/repl/ec07a8fd46684d2d8fbcda679d65d296?version=3.44.3
 " width="100%" height='600' title="A text-only scrollytelling experience"></iframe>

-Notice that we (on line 6) create a `steps` array that includes paragraphs that we include in each step; this makes including prose a bit easier.
+Notice that we (on line 6) create a `steps` array that contains paragraphs that we include in each step; this makes integrating prose a bit easier.

 Congrats!
 You've completed the first step of your Svelte scrollytelling project.
+If all we wanted to do was toggle the visual appearance of text elements, we would be done.
+(But we don't.
+We instead want to include data, as we explain below.)

 ## Step 0b: Understand `tweened` values